-In 2019, Black Theology & Leadership Institute (BTLI), "a weeklong intensive continuing education event for clergy and laity for training, worship, and fellowship" at Princeton Theological Seminary, centered on food justice.
+A curated bibliography inspired by the 2019 Black Theology & Leadership Institute (BTLI), "a weeklong intensive continuing education event for clergy and laity for training, worship, and fellowship" at Princeton Theological Seminary, which centered on food justice.

 Launched by Rev. Dr. Heber M. Brown, III in 2015, the Black Church Food Security Network "combats food insecurity by helping historic African American congregations establish or expand gardens on church-owned land.
 The network also links black churches and black farmers in the mid-Atlantic region to create a community-controlled, alternative food system based on self-sufficiency and black food and land sovereignty." https://thethread.ptsem.edu/heber-brown-iii